Healthy Heart of Victoria

 Improvements to infrastructure, facilities and/or programs across the region to enable more community members to increase their activity levels.

 Projects in the City of Greater Bendigo include installation of outdoor fitness equipment, Adventure Bingo, Let’s Walk Kangaroo Flat, Let's Walk Long Gully, path connections, lighting, seating and water fountains.

 A workforce of ‘Health Brokers’ has been appointed to work across the six Loddon Campaspe Councils.

 The Health Broker for the City of Greater Bendigo is Cara Smith.
-Cara’s role as part of Healthy Heart of Victoria is to develop relationships between Council, local organisations and community groups to help build knowledge and influence decision making with respect to health and wellbeing.
+Cara’s develops relationships between Council, local organisations and community groups to help build knowledge and influence decision making with respect to health and wellbeing.